OS: Android 10 (updated to Android 11)

 Google Pixel 4a review: Performance

 One of the most obvious concerns surrounding the Pixel 4a — or any budget-minded Android phone — tends to be performance.
 Qualcomm’s flagship 8 Series Snapdragon chipsets are tried and tested in flagships from every manufacturer, and 9 times out of 10, they perform flawlessly.
-But the chipmaker’s lower-end silicon often falls somewhere between weak and serviceable, and let’s face it — no mid-tier Qualcomm CPU is going to embarrass Apple’s A13 Bionic tech in the iPhone SE, let alone the even more powerful A14 Bionic powering more recent iPhones.
+But the chipmaker’s lower-end silicon often falls somewhere between weak and serviceable, and let’s face it — no mid-tier Qualcomm CPU is going to embarrass Apple’s A13 Bionic tech in the iPhone SE, let alone the even more powerful A14 Bionic powering the iPhone 12 models.

-Bearing all that in mind, I’d say the Snapdragon 730G chipset in the Pixel 4a, coupled with its 6GB of RAM, delivers smooth and sufficient performance overall.
+Bearing all that in mind, I’d say the Snapdragon 730G chipset in the Pixel 4a, coupled with its 6GB of RAM, delivers smooth and sufficient performance overall, though obviously faster phones have come out since the Pixel 4a's debut.

-I often swap between an iPhone 11 Pro and Pixel 4 for my daily drivers, but during my time with the Pixel 4a, I’ve never been left desperate for power.
+I often swap between an iPhone 11 Pro and Pixel 4 for my daily drivers, but during my time reviewing the Pixel 4a, I never felt desperate for power.
 In fact, when it comes to the basic tasks, I reckon the Pixel 4a is every bit as sprightly as the Pixel 4.

 Unsurprisingly, though, gaming and photography where things start to waver a bit.
 Playing Asphalt 9 Legends on the Pixel 4a was a fine experience overall, but occasional skipped frames and a lower rendering resolution kept me well aware of the hardware I was racing on.